 The days of standing out on the curb to hail a cab are dwindling.
 In fact, I’ve watched people let empty cabs drive right by them.
 Why would somebody do this?
 It’s the real-time user experience.
 Users prefer to hail, track, and pay for their fare seamlessly, all in one mobile app.

 Real-time maps have become a staple feature of taxi and ridesharing applications.
 Users expect to be able to watch their car on a live updating map, giving them an ETA and assuring them that a car is really coming.
 But there are also other real-time features in these apps that are vital to the overall user experience.
-The apps are able to dispatch drivers in under a quarter of a second with the click of a button.
+The apps are able to dispatch drivers in a tenth of a second or less with the click of a button.
 They’re able to monitor and track fleets of vehicles, accurately dispatching vehicles without ever double booking or dropping rides.
 And most of all, they’re able to create one smooth ride experience, from hailing to payment, and everything in between.

 This tight information loop, fast and efficient communication between themselves, the driver, and dispatch is the reason these ride sharing and taxi apps are so popular.
 And that tight information loop requires real-time technology to make it all possible.

 Static or slow sport applications can’t emulate the fast-paced action of actually viewing a live sporting event.
 To create this user experience, there’s needs to be information pushed to the user as quickly and often as possible.
 A simple clock and score board that updates every 10-20 seconds doesn’t have the real life feel and speed it needs to capture the attention of its users.